afray44/DATA-STRUCTURES/STUDYGUIDE.md

 |Linked Lists|
 --------------
-Circular Linked Lists and doubly linked lists don’t normally appear on exams, but it is still good to learn them to increase your understanding of linked lists in general.
+Circular Linked Lists and doubly linked lists don’t usually appear on exams, but it is still good to learn them to increase your understanding of linked lists in general.

 -  Regular Linked Lists Summary: